bihealth/bih-cluster/bih-cluster/docs/connecting/configure-ssh/connection-problems.md

 This means that your computer could not open a network connection to the server.

-- HPC 4 Clinic is currently only available from the Charite (cabled) network.
 - HPC 4 Research can be connected to from:
     - Charite (cabled) network
     - Charite VPN :point_right: **but only with [Zusatzantrag B](/bih-cluster/connecting/from-external/#zusatzantrag-b-recommended)**. :point_left: